 - 1 cup sugar

-- 2 drops lavender essential oil or 1 tbsp dried lavender or 10 springs fresh lavender
+- 2 drops lavender extract or 1 tablespoon dried lavender or 10 springs fresh lavender

 - 1 cup lemon juice about 6 lemons juiced

 - 1 drop purple food coloring optional

 - Create a simple syrup by combining 1 cup water and sugar in a small saucepan.
 If using fresh or dried lavender add that to your saucepan.

 - Bring to a simmer and cook, stirring until sugar is dissolved.
 Let cool to room temperature.

 - using a fine mesh strainer, strain lavender from the simple syrup.